About The Fred Whitton

 Until his untimely death at the age of 50 in 1998, Fred Whitton was an extremely popular member of the Lakes Road Club.
 In his capacity as club secretary he was full of enthusiasm for the club and ran it practically single handedly.
 He was the organiser of the Lakes Road Club Easter 3-day each year which attracted many of the UK’s top riders.

 Our annual event is run each year on the Sunday after the May Day bank holiday Monday.
 The event is run by the Lakes Road Club, and their lead organiser for the event works tirelessly all year round making it happen in memory of their dear friend.
-Paul Loftus, known affectionately as ‘Lord Lofty’ was lead organiser of the Fred Whitton Challenge for over 16 years before passing the baton to Stuart Emms in 2015.
+Paul Loftus MBE, known affectionately as ‘Lord Lofty’ has been lead organiser of the Fred Whitton Challenge for almost two decades.

 The event is strictly a non-profit making venture, with proceeds going to MacMillan, Air Ambulance and Mountain and Rescue.

 We are the biggest single benefactor to MacMillan in Cumbria.
 Over the years we have donated about £839,000 and supported local businesses in the process.